mdfleming3/mdfleming3.github.io/_drafts/eli5-guide-search-engine-optimization-seo.md

 #### Mobile Friendliness

 At the time this article was published, over 50% of internet users are using mobile phones.
 Those numbers are consistent with the traffic I have noticed with this website.
 Google’s algorithm gives preference to websites that have mobile-friendly websites.
+Good web designers will have a deep understanding of factors  like text readability and tap targets that help determine mobile friendliness.

 To test if your website is mobile friendly, use \[Google’s Mobile-Friendly Test\]( [https://search.google.com/test/mobile-friendly](https://search.google.com/test/mobile-friendly "https://search.google.com/test/mobile-friendly"))

-* Tap Targets:
-* Readability:
-* Mobile Viewport:

 ### Structured Data